abinit/abinit/doc/tutorial/eph4vpq.md

 The script used to precompute the files is available [here](https://github.com/abinit/LiF_eph_varpeq/blob/main/run.sh), with the necessary `*abi` files provided in the same repository.

+!!! important

+    The [[iomode]] = 3 keyword is used in the `*abi` input files to ensure portability of the tutorial by producing transferable NetCDF files.
+However, the behaviour of the NetCDF I/O is library-dependent, and can cause deadlock if large number of cores is used.

+    Therefore, in production runs on a single machine, when portability is not required, it is advised to use the default [[iomode]] = 1 value.

 Note that several parameters have been tuned to reach a reasonable **compromise between precision and computational cost** so do not expect the results obtained at the end of the lesson to be fully converged.
 More specifically, we use norm-conserving pseudopotentials with a cutoff energy [[ecut]]